zammad/zammad-org/doc/style-guide.md

 ## Style

 American English is the original source language for the documentation.
-Translations are made via Weblate; see [here](contribute#translation) how to contribute to translations.
+Translations are made via Weblate, see contribution section for more information.

 * Use short and clear sentences, prioritizing information over complexity
 * Capitalize all words except minor ones in the page title and sections